These perfectly soft, chewy gluten-free peanut butter cookies are downright irresistible!

 shot of ingredients set out on marble background in bowls to show what is used to make the cookies

-• Peanut Butter: Creamy peanut butter works best but you can also use crunchy peanut butter.
+• Peanut Butter: Creamy peanut butter works best for these gluten-free peanut butter cookies, but you can also use crunchy peanut butter.
 You can use a natural peanut butter (where the oil separates from the nut butter) but I think a brand like Skippy or Jiff works best.
 Check out this post on is peanut butter gluten-free?

-• Gluten-Free Flour: I recommend using a high-quality gluten-free 1:1 baking flour.
+• Gluten-Free Flour: I recommend using a high-quality gluten-free 1:1 baking flour for these classic peanut butter cookies.
 You want to look for one that contains xanthan gum as a binder.
 This is my favorite brand.

-• Egg: A flax egg works well as an egg substitute in these cookies.
+• Egg: A flax egg works well as an egg substitute in these gf cookies.

 step by step photos of how to make peanut butter cookies

-5. Slowly (in 3 additions) mix in the dry ingredients to the wet ingredients.
+Combine wet and dry ingredients.
+Slowly (in 3 additions) mix the dry ingredients into the wet ingredients.

 rolled dough balls on baking sheet

-6. Roll the peanut butter cookie dough into balls and place on a lined baking sheet.
+Roll dough.
+Roll the dough into balls and place on a prepared baking sheet.

 cookies on baking pan with criss-cross pattern made with fork

-7. Use a fork to make a criss-cross pattern on the top of the cookies by pressing down on the dough balls.
-Then bake until golden brown!
-Cool on a wire rack.
+Make criss-cross marks.
+Use a fork to make a criss-cross pattern on the top of the gluten-free peanut butter cookies by pressing down on the dough balls.
+Bake until golden brown, then let them cool completely on a cooling rack.

 cookies stacked on top of each other on gray background with napkin and glass of milk

-• Cookie Scoop -A 1 1/2 tablespoon capacity cookie scoop helps to perfectly portion these cookies.
+• Cookie Scoop -A 1 1/2 tablespoon medium cookie scoop helps to perfectly portion these cookies.

 • Silicone Baking Liner – I use these everyday and they’re great for clean-up!